 Actif Epica has been listed as one of Canadian Cycling Magazine’s 10 Big Rides in Canada, and is a partner with Tuscobia Winter Ultra and Arrowhead Ultra135 in a triple crown event known as “The Order of the Hrimthurs.”

 While the event draws its fair share of racers, the bulk of participants ride it as a challenging long ride and a unique winter experience.
-Participants have travelled to Manitoba for the experience from as far away as sunny California.
+Participants have travelled to Manitoba for the experience from as far away as sunny California, and even Brazil.

 Actif Epica is a non-profit event.